What COVID-19 variants are going around in September 2023?

 Aggregate COVID-19 case and death data reporting has been discontinued with the end of the Public Health Emergency (PHE) on May 11, 2023.

-There are currently more than 5,772 patients hospitalized in the United States per week, with 15% of those being ICU patients.
-The most recent data on the test positivity rate is from the week of June 2-8, which was 7.2%.
+Emergency department visits in the U.S. have increased 10.7% in the most recent week, with .6% of all emergency department visits being COVID-19 patients.
+The most recent data on the test positivity rate is from the week ending November 30, which was 4%.
 When test positivity is above 5%, transmission is considered uncontrolled.

 Since many are using home tests that are not reported through public health or are not testing at all, the official case counts underestimate the actual prevalence of COVID-19.